n0924/PromiseKeeper/README.md

 <br>

-- Also, the ToJson class and FromJson class have one method each, and are implemented by all three classes.
-Thus, we can merge the ToJson and FromJson method into a single interface that has all the methods related to preserving data in JSON.
+- Also, the ToJson class and FromJson class have one method each, and are implemented by all three list classes.
+Thus, we can merge the ToJson and FromJson interfaces into a single interface that has all the methods related to preserving data in JSON.